realitymod/Manual/en/set-up.md

 A few more points:

-* With the new standalone version there is also no longer a requirement to install it in the Battlefield 2 folder.
-Feel free to install PR:BF2 in a drive and folder of your choosing.
+* PR:BF2 cannot be installed in the same directory as Battiefield 2.
-* If you have BF2 installed you can continue to play it and player other BF2 modifications as well.
-PR:BF2 does not interfere with them.
+* If you have BF2 installed you can continue to play it and other BF2 modifications as well.
+PR:BF2 does not interfere with them as long as PR:BF2 is installed in its own, separate directory.
-* PR:BF2 features **an auto-updater.** So once you have installed PR:BF2 you can use the updater to automatically update your game to newer versions when they are released.
+* PR:BF2 features **an auto-updater.** So once you have installed PR:BF2 you can use the updater to automatically update your game to the newest version when it is released.
 * PR:BF2 includes PR Mumble in its installation.
 So there is no need to download this separately.
-* If you don’t want to use Torrents you will find mirrors for direct HTTP downloads through our forums.
+* If you don’t want to use Torrents you will find mirrors for direct HTTP downloads in the downloads section on our website.

 ## _Creating a PR Account_ {#creating-a-pr-account}